Ultimaker/terraform-aws-dcos/README.md

 project.
 We'll go through the basic steps to get a cluster up and running.

 ### Prerequisites
-- You should have Terraform installed,
+- You should have Terraform installed.
 - You should have a file located at `~/.aws/credentials` with your AWS access keys like this:
 ```
 [default]